- Histotechnicians and Histotechnologists | Quest Diagnostics

 To be eligible for this ASCP administered "Qualification", an applicant must satisfy the requirements of at least one of the following routes:

-- Route 1: ASCP technologist or specialist certification and six months full time acceptable experience in immunohistochemistry in the U.S., Canada or a CAP/The Joint Commission (JCAHO) accredited laboratory within the last five years; or
+- Route 1: ASCP or ASCPi certified as an HT or HTL AND six (6) months of full time acceptable experience in immunohistochemistry (clinical, veterinary, industry, or research) in the U.S, Canada or an accredited laboratory* within the last five years. or

-- Route 3: Baccalaureate degree or higher from a regionally accredited college/ university, and eighteen months full time acceptable experience in immunohistochemistry in the U.S., Canada or a CAP/The Joint Commission (JCAHO) accredited laboratory within the last five years.
+- Route 4: BAccalaureate degree or higher from a regionally accredited college/university, AND twenty-four (24) months of full time acceptable experience in a combination of routine histology and immunohistochemistry, with a minimum of nine (9) months in histology (clinical, veterinary, industry or research) and a minimum of fifteen (15) months in immunohistochemistry, in the U.S., Canada, or an accredited laboratory* within the last five years.

 To fulfill the experience requirements for the Qualification in Immunohistochemistry, the applicant must have experience in the following areas: